 We spent our last day preparing for travel.
 We drunk coffee near the hotel looking at the people with umbrellas hurrying by.
-New York sent us away with a dark and rainy weather as if sensing our own mood.
+New York sent us away with dark and rainy weather as if sensing our own mood.
 We weren’t ready to take our good-byes yet, at least not that day.
 We didn’t have any choice, though.
-The Port Authority Station was near our hotel so we took the bus to the JFK airport.
+The Port Authority Station was near our hotel so we took the bus to JFK airport.
 We started our long way back to Bulgaria.

 Good-bye, New York – until we meet again!